Harsheys18/WiDS---Face-Mask-Detection/README.md

 ## Description

-The goal of this project is to detect whether individuals are wearing face masks in real-time using CCTV footage, supporting Covid-19 safety protocols and ensuring public safety compliance.
-This project is designed to introduce you to the fundamentals of Machine Learning in an engaging, hands-on way.
-If you're new to this field, don’t worry!
-All you need is a willingness to learn, and we’ll guide you through the rest.
-Whether you're a beginner or just curious about how face detection works, this project will help you build foundational skills.
+The Active Face Mask Detection project aims to develop a real-time system that monitors individuals in CCTV footage to determine if they are wearing face masks, in alignment with Covid-19 safety protocols and public safety regulations.
+Designed to introduce you to essential machine learning concepts through a practical, hands-on approach, this project guides you step-by-step, making it accessible even if you’re new to the field.
+With just a curiosity to learn, you’ll gain foundational skills in computer vision and real-time video analysis.
+From understanding the basics of face detection to building a model that identifies mask compliance, this project offers a complete experience that’s as educational as it is relevant to today’s public health needs.

 ## Prerequisites

+1. **CS101 Course**
-1. **Basic Python Knowledge**: Understanding variables, loops, and functions will be helpful.
+2. **Basic understanding of Python**: Understanding variables, loops, and functions will be helpful.
-2. **Familiarity with Libraries** _(optional)_: A basic idea of libraries like NumPy, OpenCV, and Matplotlib is a bonus but not mandatory.
+3. **Familiarity with Data-analysis Libraries** _(optional)_: A basic idea of libraries like NumPy, OpenCV, and Matplotlib is a bonus but not mandatory.
-3. **Curiosity and Enthusiasm**: A strong interest in learning new concepts is the most important requirement!
+4. **Curiosity, Enthusiasm and commitment**

 ---